christopher639/FARSI/README.md

 ## License & Contributing

-This project is part of the NIRU AI Initiative.
+This project is part of the NIRU AI Initiative purposely for the National AI hackathon .
 For contributions and inquiries, please reach out to the development team.

 ---